elizabellatran/elizabellatran.github.io/index.md

 For Under the False Sky [ Impluse ], I was an editor.
 Play the game on your browser or download it <a href= "https://elduator.itch.io/utfs-impulse"> here</a>

-For this project, I was a sprite programmer and one of the editors for the NaNoRen2024 and OtomeJam2024 release.
+For <a href="https://deniz-g-lerosi.itch.io/chromatic-agape"> Chromatic Agape</a>, I was a sprite programmer and one of the editors for the NaNoRen2024 and OtomeJam2024 release.

 If you want to see some of my academic publications, click here to go to my <a href="https://scholar.google.com/citations?user=ytjqu-EAAAAJ&hl=en"> GoogleScholar</a>.